 Back at the parking area, a yellow sign at a fence on the flat, grassy plain is too far away to read.

 A short, end-of-hike walk to the fence reveals some of the valley park land has been leased for grazing.
 The urge to breach the fence is resisted and photos of the peaceful valley floor will suffice.

 It is a fitting end to a unique hiking experience a short drive from Calgary.

 For many years, Big Hill Springs Provincial Park was held as a closely guarded secret by local residents in Airdrie and Cochrane.
 It is easy to see why this little treasure was protected.
 The park is tiny and vulnerable to excess traffic.
 There is simply no room for crowds.

 The little park is suffering under the strain with a matrix of off-trail paths and shortcuts across the downhill switchbacks that will exacerbate main trail erosion.
 The beautiful little park is a victim of excess traffic and disrespect.

 Like Glenbow Ranch Provincial Park, near Cochrane, Alberta, Big Hill Springs Provincial Park is a gem only a short, inexpensive drive from Calgary, Cochrane and Airdrie to an oasis of natural beauty, where the pace of daily life can be temporarily paused to allow reacquainting with the soul.
 Your inner child will thank you.

-Please be kind to this precious little gem.
+Please be very kind to this precious little gem.